sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 3. Select **Workloads --> Deployments** in the left navigation pane of your dashboard.

-4. Click on button `+ Create Deployment` in the detail view.
+4. Click on the button `+ Create Deployment` in the detail view.

     ![](images/5_1_createdeployment.png)